iSaadiqbal/laughing-waddle/README.md

 and used the same for email and converted it in python

-# brings smtp support)
+# setting the environment for the email, giving some peramteres
 import smtplib
-# (this is for dividing our mail body in the multiparts each part can be used diferently)
-from email.mime.multipart import MIMEMultipart
-# this helps us import the text from a file
-from email.mime.text import MIMEText
+from email.mime.multipart import MIMEMultipart from email.mime.text import MIMEText

 # My Email configuration
-# sender_email = "saadiqbalbutt89@gmail.com"
+sender_email = "saadiqbalbutt89@gmail.com"
-# receiver_email = "tayyubtahir87@gmail.com"
+receiver_email = "tayyubtahir87@gmail.com"
-# subject = "Static Website HTML"
+subject = "Static Website HTML"

-# Now opening the file contents and making it readable, this makes an object with the
-# html content which is equal to html_file(variable)
-and the read the that variable which has the content as well with ".read()" and it also converts it in a string as well with open("index.html", "r") as html_file:
+# Now opening the file contents and making it readable, this makes an object with the html content which is equal to html_file(variable)and the read the that variable which has the content as well with ".read()" and it also converts it in a string as well
+with open("index.html", "r") as html_file:
   html_content = html_file.read()

 # Additional text
 additional_text = """